Jump links:

 What happens at the AGM?

-Required under our bylaws, the AGM is where members receive the CMA Annual Report, vote on proposed bylaw amendments, appoint the external auditor and ask questions of CMA leadership.
-All members are entitled to attend and vote at the AGM.
+The AGM is where members receive the annual report, vote on proposed bylaw amendments (if there are any in the given year), appoint the external auditor and ask questions of CMA leadership.

 How many members must attend the AGM in order to conduct business?

-The minimum number of members who must be present to conduct business (known as “quorum”) is set at 50 members for the AGM.
+The minimum number of members who must be present to conduct business (known as “quorum”) is set at 50 members.

 What are bylaws?